flowchain/devify-server/templates/101-air-quality-sensor-console-print/README.md

 var obj = JSON.parse(message.data);
 ```

 This demo is simple.
 However, it's not the best practice to get data from NodeMCU.
+The best practice is explained at [Understanding Resource-Oriented](#understanding-resource-oriented).

 ## NodeMCU